4 Ways You Can Protect Your Marriage From Social Media

 - Make time for face-to-face conversation.
-Focusing on your phone, television, Facebook, etc. takes away from truly focusing on each other.
-While media can be used to communicate with your spouse, there is no substitute for face-to-face conversation.
+Focusing on your phone, television, Facebook, etc. takes away from focusing on each other.
+While you can use media to communicate with your spouse, there’s no substitute for face-to-face conversation.

 - Pay attention to how much time you spend playing video games individually.
 When spouses disagreed about how much time the other was spending gaming, marital quality decreased.

 - Ask each other about how media use affects your relationship.
-You may need to take a break from media and invest that time elsewhere.
+You may need to take a break from media.
+Invest that time elsewhere.

 - Establish media-free zones.
 Too much of anything can be a bad thing.
 Decide together if certain times or places in your home (like the bedroom) are off-limits for media use.
-Be accountable to each other.
+Hold each other accountable.

-Sitting beside each other doesn’t necessarily mean you are spending quality time together, especially if you both are in your own worlds utilizing media.
+Sitting beside each other doesn’t mean you are spending quality time together, especially if you both are in your own worlds on media.
 Take steps to ensure that media doesn’t distract you from the most important relationship in your life.

 Looking for more resources?
 Watch this episode of JulieB TV for an in-depth look on this topic!